-In 2006, 916 cases of male colorectal cancer were diagnosed in Alberta (Figure 6-5).
-This represents approximately twice the number of cases diagnosed in 1986.
-ASIRs for colorectal cancer in Alberta were lower than ASIRs in Canada between 1986 and 2005.
+In 2008, 1,002 cases of male colorectal cancer were diagnosed in Alberta (Figure 6-5).
+ASIRs for colorectal cancer in Alberta were generally lower than ASIRs in Canada between 1988 and 2005.

-If current trends continue, about 1,120 cases of male colorectal cancer will be diagnosed in Alberta in 2011; however, with the new Alberta-wide colorectal screening program these rates may change significantly.
+If current trends continue, approximately 1,200 cases of male colorectal cancer will be diagnosed in Alberta in 2013; however, with the new Alberta-wide colorectal screening program these rates may change significantly.